yukun093/yukun093.github.io/_publications/2017-10-27-Pump-Control.md

+---
-​title: "Pump control type hydrodynamic retarding system and its control method"
+title: "Pump control type hydrodynamic retarding system and its control method"
 collection: publications
-permalink: /publication/2017-10-27-Pump-Control/
+permalink: /publication/2017-10-27-Pump-Control
+excerpt: 'Patent Pump Control'
 date: 2017-10-27
-excerpt: 'Patent Pump Control'
+# venue: 'xxx'
 paperurl: 'http://yukun093.github.io/files/CN105508322B.pdf'
+# citation: 'xxx'
+---

 This work is done when I was a third-year bachelor student in NingboTech, Zhejiang University.
 And I was fortunately that I was one of team members which is created by more than five people to discuss several topics related to hydraulic vibration researches.